THE FRAMEWORK

 Empathize

-This phase uses the COM-B model from behavioral science to map the behavioral landscape:
+The empathize phase uses the COM-B model from behavior-change research to break that down:

 What you'll learn